 There are a total of ten #10 screws used to fasten the lid.
-Six of these screws utilize the Nylock nuts, and will be positioned with the threads pointing upward as shown in figure 3.30.
+Six of these screws (4 machine and 2 flathead) utilize the Nylock nuts, and will be positioned with the threads pointing upward as shown in figure 3.30.
 The remaining four #10 machine screws are used to attach the Driven EHU to the element mounting plate and will be covered in more detail in the next step.

 Place the gasket material so that it aligns with the holes in the EHU lid as shown in figure 3.30.
 Place the EHU on top of the gasket and using ONLY the six $\#10 \times 3/4\%$ screws, $\#10 \times 10$ Nylock nuts and $\#10 \times 10$ flat washers, fasten the lid to the EHU.
 There must be a washer between the top of the EHU flange and the Nylock nut.
 Be sure that the control cable wire is cleanly positioned inside the molded wiring trough.
-Tighten each nut.
+Tighten each nut, being sure that they are tight enough to compress the foam gasket but not so tight they will crack the plastic flange on the EHU.